-Nissan Altima owners have reported 9 problems related to instrument panel (under the electrical system category).
+Nissan Altima owners have reported 11 problems related to instrument panel (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Nissan Altima based on all problems reported for the Altima.

 The contact leased a 2010 Nissan Altima.
 The contact stated that the suspension failed while she was driving 70 mph; the vehicle also shook at low speeds as well.
 The vehicle was taken to an authorized dealer who stated that the vehicle was working mormal.
 The contact called the manufacturer who referred her to the dealer.
 The failure mileage was 230 and the current mileage was 897.
 Updated 01/20/11